Build A DIY Playset For Your Backyard

 When you “kick” the post, it means that one of the 4”x 4” x 16’ long posts will be 42” in the ground (42″ down in the ground with appx.
 12.5’ out of the ground) and needs to be supported in two directions until it can be attached, by additional lumber to the other to be set posts.

 To do this you “kick” the post back to the ground at approximately a 45-degree angle.
 At the post, you will screw a 2 x 4 to it.
-At the ground level, you put a nail stake into the ground and then attached the other end of the 2 x 4 to the nail stake with a nail to the stake.
+At the ground level, you put a nail stake into the ground and then attach the other end of the 2 x 4 to the nail stake with a nail to the stake.

 Step 7: Make Sure Post Location Are Square